collapsed-stacks/startups/questions/99/starting-to-plan-a-business.md

 - tagged: `business-plan`, `business-proposal`
 - score: 1

-<p>To develop an idea for a business, there are some things that I must be aware of.
-Not all ideas can be formed into a good business, others they may required some work or refurbishment in order to business sense. </p>
+To develop an idea for a business, there are some things that I must be aware of.
+Not all ideas can be formed into a good business, others they may required some work or refurbishment in order to business sense.

-<p>How can I ensure that all of the basics concepts are analyzed?
-What tools/resources/models can I use that can agglomerate all the essential concepts?  </p>
+How can I ensure that all of the basics concepts are analyzed?
+What tools/resources/models can I use that can agglomerate all the essential concepts?

 ## Answer 101